tremc/tremc/README.md

 ### Add torrents

-If you provide only one command line argument and it doesn't start with '-', it's treated like a torrent file/URL and submitted to the daemon via transmission-remote.
+If you provide only one command line argument and it doesn't start with '-', it is treated as a torrent file/URL and submitted to the daemon via transmission-remote.
 This is useful because you can instruct Firefox to open torrent files with tremc.